roomacarthur/escape-the-cave/README.md

 1. The typing animation function works flawlessly in the terminal but when pushing to Heroku and running it through the terminal template provided the animation isn't showing.
     -
+2. FIXED - When passing the code through the [pep8 validator](https://pep8online.com) there was a lot of errors for line length.
+    - I have shortened the story outputs and moved the functions onto new lines.

 ## Testing